Weight loss and alcohol

 16 - 17 hours

 The sensitivity to alcohol increases with increasing age, among other things due to changes in metabolism.
-Because women generally weigh less and have less water per kilogram of body weight than men, on average a woman gets more intoxicated if she drinks the same amount of alcohol as a man.
+Because women generally weigh less and have less water per kilogram of body weight than men, on average a woman becomes more intoxicated if she drinks the same amount of alcohol as a man.
 It varies how long the alcohol remains in the body of different people, but a rule of thumb is that you burn 0.1 gram of alcohol per kilogram of body weight per hour.
 Burning cannot be accelerated by saunas, exercise or the like.